galenscovell/Genome-Data-Parser/README.md

-# Genome-Data-Parser
+# Transcriptome Data Parser

-This repository is dedicated to the design and construction of a genomic data parser for the Tublitz Neuroscience lab at the University of Oregon.
-All of the actual genomic data is kept private.
+This repository is dedicated to the design and construction of a data parser for the Tublitz Neuroscience lab at the University of Oregon.
+All of the actual data is kept private.

 Utilizes:
 * <b>Pandas</b> and <b>Xlrd</b> module for handling csv, xls, and xlsx data